 It is possible to do all the work to remove negative content from the internet, but that can take away vital internal human resource away from important aspects of your business.
 What’s more is that it is possible to end up causing even more damage to an already bad situation.
 Why?
 Because of all the negative emotion that surrounds a situation where you are trying to delete negative information from the internet.
 It can be quite difficult to stay objective.

 This is where the experts come in.
-An online reputation management firm is well-resourced to provide expert witnesses and attorneys who can quantify the financial loss of internet defamation.
+An online reputation management firm is well-resourced to mitigate reputational risk and provide expert witnesses and attorneys who can quantify the financial loss of internet defamation.
 Internet defamation attorneys understand the intricacies of defamation law and have the capacity to provide legal advice on online harassment, extortion, copyright law, and other cases that can compromise your cyber security.

 Lookout for unethical content removal strategies, such as creating fake accounts to post fake reviews or comments or proposals for bogus legal action.